Ishan25j/Falcon-7B-Test/README.md

 **Prompter**:
 ```
-<human>: Create a list of four things to do in San Francisco.
+<human>: Create a list of things to do in San Francisco.
 <bot>:
 ```

 **Falcon-7b-chat-oasst1**:
 ```
-Here are four things to do in San Francisco:
+Here are some things to do in San Francisco:

-1. Visit the Golden Gate Bridge: The Golden Gate Bridge is one of the most iconic landmarks in the world and is a must-see for any visitor to San Francisco.
-The bridge offers stunning views of the city and the Pacific Ocean, and there are plenty of opportunities for photos and sightseeing along the way.

-2. Explore Chinatown: San Francisco's Chinatown is one of the oldest and most vibrant Chinatowns in the world, and it's a great place to explore the city's Chinese culture and history.
-You can wander the streets, sample the local cuisine, and visit the many shops and markets.

-3. Visit Alcatraz Island: Alcatraz Island is a former prison and military fort located in the middle of San Francisco Bay.
-The island is now a popular tourist attraction and offers guided tours that take visitors through the prison cells and other historic buildings.

-4. Take a cable car ride: San Francisco's cable cars are a classic tourist attraction and offer a unique way to explore the city.
-The cars run along several routes and offer stunning views of the city and the surrounding area.

-These are just a few of the many things to do in San Francisco.
-There are plenty of other activities, sights, and attractions to explore, so be sure to do your research and plan your trip accordingly.
+1. Visit the Golden Gate Bridge
+2. Explore the city's many museums and art galleries
+3. Take a walk along the Embarcadero waterfront
+4. Enjoy the views from the top of Coit Tower
+5. Shop at Union Square and the Ferry Building
+6. Eat at one of the city's many restaurants and cafes
+7. Attend a sporting event at AT&T Park
+8. Visit the Castro District and the Mission District
+9. Take a day trip to Napa Valley or Muir Woods National Monument
+10. Explore the city's many parks and gardens
 ```

 ### Direct Use